trevnels/trevnels.github.io/content/_resume.md

     <img src="/images/resume.png" class="not-prose dark:invert rounded-md" draggable="false">
 </div>

-This résumé is automatically rendered from its [Typst](https://typst.app) source each time the site is rebuilt.
+My résumé above is automatically rendered from its [Typst](https://typst.app) source whenever I make changes to it.
 My email and phone number have been redacted to avoid automated scraping/spam, so if you want to get a hold of me, please send me a message on [LinkedIn](https://www.linkedin.com/in/trevor-nelson-a730411a0/) instead.